 - It is a less sensitive material.

-- It operates on the different types of curvature and tolerances values normal operation curve for this device is DIN.
+- It operates on different types of curvature and tolerance values normal operation curve for this device is DIN.

-- The types of RTD is UPRT that offered a high value of accuracy.
+- The type of RTD is UPRT which offers a high value of accuracy.

 RTD Types

-- There are 2 basic types of RTD that normally employed like thin-film coils and the third one is wire.
+- 2 basic types of RTD are normally employed thin-film coils and the third one is wire.

-- The above types generally used at the industrial level there is some other types that used for measurement of less temperature than higher temperature devices that used in industries.
+- The above types are generally used at the industrial level some other types are used for measurement of less temperature than higher temperature devices that are used in industries.

 Carbon resistor RTD

-- These modules are less expensive generally used for less value temperature measurement.
-There is no effect of strain and hysteresis forces for devices
+- These modules are less expensive and generally used for less-value temperature measurement.
+There is no effect of strain and hysteresis forces on devices

 Strain-free RTD

-- These devices used to measure temperature values close to 961 centigrade.
-There is a platinum crated coil is wounded on it and there can easily change their state according to temperature change to show temperate values.
+- These devices are used to measure temperature values close to 961 centigrade.
+There is a platinum-crated coil wounded on it and they can easily change their state according to temperature change to show temperate values.

 Thin-film RTD